MJMcP/best-compressed/README.md

 ## Design Choices

 ### Typography
-The fonts chosen for this project were 'Dela Gothic One' for the headings (h1, h2 etc) and 'Lora' for the body text, however
+The fonts chosen for this project were 'Dela Gothic One' for the headings (h1, h2 etc) and 'Lora' for the body text,

 <!--OVERVIEW OF PROJECT the image of the project on multiple devices can go here -->